 The key concepts in this example are:

 You can make your search more effective by thinking of similar words which can be used to express the same concepts.
-For example, the concept teenager can be expressed in a variety of ways including teen, young person, young adult, adolescents, adolescence etc. Be aware that academic literature sometimes uses technical terms, rather than day-to-day language.
-Also, it can be useful to consider broader or narrower concepts to search for, e.g. searching for social media, rather than searching for specific examples such as Facebook, Twitter, Instagram etc. Here are some example keywords for the question above:
+For example, the concept origin can also be expressed as formation, development, evolution, evolve etc. Be aware that academic literature sometimes uses technical terms, rather than day-to-day language.
+Also, it can be useful to consider broader or narrower concepts to search for.
+Here are some example keywords for the question above:

 The next step of your search strategy is to decide how best to combine your keywords.
 The most effective way to search databases is to use 'OR', 'AND' and 'NOT' (also referred to as Boolean Logic).

-Searching for teenager OR adolescent OR youth will find books or articles which include any of these words.
+Searching for origin OR formation OR development OR evolution OR evolve will find books or articles which include any of these words.

-Searching for wellbeing AND teenagers will find books or articles which cover both concepts.
+Searching for black holes AND origin will find books or articles which cover both concepts.

-Phrase searching: You can use double quotation marks to search for two or more words together which form a phrase (eg “social media”, “cognitive behavioural therapy”).
+Phrase searching: You can use double quotation marks to search for two or more words together which form a phrase eg "black hole"

-Truncation: You can use the asterisk (*) as a truncation command to find versions of your search terms with different endings (e.g. searching for teen* will find books or articles on teen, teens, teenager, teenagers etc.
+Truncation: You may be able to use the asterisk (*) as a truncation command to find versions of your search terms with different endings eg evol* will find evolve, evolves, evolving, evolution etc

 Some databases have additional search features such as proximity searching, extra character searching etc. See Database keyword search operators quick guide below for more information.